-Counsel's ombudsman program.
-Failure to inform employees of this program is an administrative violation.688

-- Developing health and safety programs and return-to-work programs State agencies and institutions of higher education must have programs in place to promote the health and safety of their employees and to assist injured employees with returning to work and comply with SORM's guidelines.
-Return-to-work programs must be a coordinated effort involving the Department of Insurance's Division of Workers' Compensation, state agencies and institutions of higher education, employees, and health care providers.689 - Notifying employees of health care network requirements State agencies and institutions of higher education must provide employees with a notice of health care network requirements; obtain a signed acknowledgment from each employee; post a notice of the healthcare network requirements; and notify injured employees of the network requirements at the time of injury.690
+- Notifying employees about the State's ombudsman program State agencies and institutions of higher education are required to inform employees of the Office of Injured Employee Counsel's ombudsman program.
+Failure to inform employees of this program is an administrative violation.705 - Developing health and safety programs and return-to-work programs State agencies and institutions of higher education must have programs in place to promote the health and safety of their employees and to assist injured employees with returning to work.
+Those programs must comply with SORM's guidelines.
+Return-to-work programs must be a coordinated effort involving the Division, state agencies and institutions of higher education, employees, and health care providers.706 - Notifying employees of health care network requirements State agencies and institutions of higher education must provide employees with a notice of health care network requirements; obtain a signed acknowledgment from each employee; post a notice of the healthcare network requirements; and notify injured employees of the network requirements at the time of injury.707